isomerpages/pa-cdcnw-deprecated/_giving-back/Volunteer with us.md

 Volunteering is not just about giving or helping the less fortunate.
 In many ways, volunteers experience plenty of benefits by just devoting their time and effort in helping the community.

-The North West Community Development Council works closely with the various voluntary welfare organisations, government agencies and grassroots organisations so as to provide volunteering opportunities.
+The North West CDC works closely with our strong network of partners, Social Service Agencies, Government Agencies and Grassroots Organisations to provide opportunities for volunteering.

-Interested parties can take up funding through the North West WeCare Fund or North West GIRAFFE Fund to create ground-up initiatives to benefit the community.
+Interested parties can take up funding to create Ground-Up Initiatives (GUI) to benefit the community through the **North West WeCare Fund** for community projects, or **North West GIRAFFE Fund** for sustainability projects.

-Be a part of us to make North West District a better place to work and live in.
-Drop us a note at northwestcdc_partnerships@pa.gov.sg.
+Be a part of us to make North West District a Caring and Healthy community.
+For more information, email us at northwestcdc_partnerships@pa.gov.sg.